ocramz/hdf5-lite/README.md

 Bindings to the HDF5 "lite" interface: https://support.hdfgroup.org/HDF5/doc/HL/RM_H5LT.html

+## Warning

+Experimental, partly tested and incomplete, not meant for production use.

 ## Dependencies

 - The HDF5 library headers must be correctly installed at `/usr/local/hdf5/include`.
 In particular, the file `/usr/local/hdf5/include/hdf5_hl.h` must be present